-We have a well-equipped Infirmary with two twin rooms, a single room, a 7 bay boy’s ward, a 7 bay girl’s ward, a consulting room, treatment room and quiet/counselling room.
+We have a well-equipped Infirmary with two twin rooms, a single room, a 7 bay boy’s ward, a 7 bay girl’s ward, a consulting room, treatment room and a quiet/counselling room.
 During term time the Infirmary is staffed by trained nurses 24 hours 7 days a week.
-The school Doctor runs clinics from 12.30 – 2pm three days a week on an appointment basis and appointments can be made at the local surgery if required out with these times.
+The school Doctor runs clinics from 12.30 – 2:00pm three days a week on an appointment basis; appointments can be made at the local surgery if required out of these times.
 There is a daily nurse clinic and we have an open door policy for all students.
 A student may attend for advice and management of illness or injury, for physiotherapy, counselling or health education.
 Routine and travel vaccinations are available via the Child Health and Immunisation team and at Ampleforth surgery.

 On match days Infirmary nurses are based pitch side to offer medical support throughout the academic year.